ancient grains and sprouted flours: ‘bread revolution,’ with peter reinhart (giveaway!)

 So when was the last time you baked bread—which to my taste competes with homemade soup as the ultimate comfort this time of year, when we gardeners head mostly indoors for the long wait?
 I interviewed Peter Reinhart on my public-radio show for inspiration on the best-tasting, healthiest ingredients—including some that are gluten free.
-Listen in now, or read on, or both—then enter to win a copy of “Bread Revolution” at the bottom of the page.
+The transcript of our chat follows:

 Q. I love the book, and the title, Peter—but for those who don’t have a copy in their hands to read for themselves why you called it that, tell us what the revolution’s about.

 A. I think bread, in its essence, is revolutionary.
 When you think about something that’s made from wheat and flour, that’s been transformed into dough, and then the dough is transformed into bread—the whole concept is pretty wild and revolutionary.

 But then after 6,000 years (and throughout the 6,000 years) there have always been times when people say, “Hey, bread’s not so good for us,” or “Bread is dead.”
 Or, “We shouldn’t be eating it,” and we’re going through a phase like that now.